KAREN JOHNSON WYATT

 (Cards available in boxed sets)

-EACH MONTH, WYATT FEATURES A PAINTING FROM HER ORIGINAL COLLECTION AT AN AFFORDABLE PRICE
+EACH MONTH, WYATT FEATURES A PAINTING FROM HER ORIGINAL COLLECTION AT A SPECIAL PRICE

 A Message from the Artist